nayere6342/sep11-freedom-project/tool/learning-log.md

 * One challenge I faced was that I didn't tinker enough while working on kaboom.js entry.

-* Another challenge I had while creating this entry was that it felt like a I didn't spend whole lot of time to really tinker with this entry.
+* Another challenge I had while creating this entry was that it felt like I didn't spend whole lot of time to really tinker with this entry.

 * One takeaway I have was that I need to tinker more with my tool.